amirHosseinEz/Finding-a-Short-Spanning-Walk-in-a-Connected-Graph-NP-Hard-Problem-/README.md

 # Result
 The best method is method 6
 Since there were about 2000 leaves in this graph and we had 14,000 vertices, so the shortest spannig walk will definitely not be less than 16,000
-The value returned by Algorithm 6 is very close to this number wich is 18000
+The value returned by Algorithm 6 is very close to this number which is 18000